AlgorithmiKee/notes/Machine_Learning/RL_basics.md

 Drawback of analytical solution: involves matrix inversion.
 High computational complexity when $\vert \mathcal S \vert$ is large.

-Numerical solution: The state values can be obtained from the following algorithm
+Numerical solution (fixed point iteration): The state values can be obtained from the following algorithm
 > Initialize $\mathbf v^{(0)}$ arbitrarily.
 > For $i=0,1,\dots$, run until convergence:
 >